Argentine LLC (SRL) Incorporation and Work Permit in Argentina

 Can a Foreign Person Be a Director in an Argentine Company?

 A commercial company may have foreign directors, but local residency requirements must be met, especially if the director is a sole director or if a majority of directors are residents.
-Argentine nationality is not required to be a Legal Representative, but legal residency in Argentina is required.
+Argentine nationality is not required to be a legal representative, but legal residency in Argentina is required.

 Managers (gerentes) are appointed and may be partners or not.